Igongo Cultural Centre

 Those are the things that stood out most for me but there were many other things that I enjoyed learning too.
 I enjoyed learning about the local people’s ideals of beauty (more relevant to me and my body type than any I have ever encountered before), about the money used in the region from as far back as when money began to be used to the present day, and learning about the many varieties of banana plants grown in the region along with their various uses.

-I have visited the museum with both locals and non-Ugandans and both groups of people found the museum very interesting.
+I have visited the museum with both locals and non-Ugandans and both groups of people have found the museum very interesting.
 If you have never been and happen to be around Mbarara, I greatly encourage you to pay the Eriijukiro Museum a visit.

 Done with the museum, I made a quick stop at the Eitaramiro Cultural Village, which has models of traditional housing from the region.
 Then, it was time for lunch at Kaahwa Kanuzire.